History of Villa Di Loreto and Residenza Tagliaferri

 It is important for Pepperdine students to identify themselves as visitors and students in an American university program because Italian laws restrict visitation periods and immigration that take jobs and/or positions in Italian universities.

-Some students may come with just one letter written on Pepperdine letterhead.
-That letter is accepted by the Police Department as a substitute for ALL the above-mentioned documents, but it needs to be stamped by the Italian Consulate.
+Students should bring the stamped documents that were returned to them by the Italian Consulate with them to Florence.
+They will need these in order to register with the Police Department when they arrive in Florence, which they will do with help from the program staff.
+If a student does not have all these documents available, the entry letter from Pepperdine on Pepperdine letterhead is accepted by the Police Department as a substitute for ALL documents, but it needs to be stamped by the Italian Consulate.
 The Police Department needs to see the Italian Consulate stamp somewhere.
 For that reason, every single student is expected to come here with at least one document stamped by the Consulate.
 Many students and parents have the mistaken perception that the process they have gone through for the Italian VISA is the only one they needed to allow the student to stay in Florence.
 That's probably why some students leave their stamped documents home in the States.
 The VISA is just the permission to enter Italy.
 There is an additional process to actually STAY in Italy.
 Students that come to Florence without a visa (due to the fact that they hold a passport from another country which does not require a visa) will be responsible for registering themselves to the local authorities.

 Transportation to Your Facility